github/codeql/javascript/documentation/library-customization.rst

 The two mechanisms used for customization are subclassing and overriding.

-By subclassing an abstract class used by the JavaScript analysis and implementing its abstract member predicates we can teach the analysis to handle further instances of abstract concepts it already understands.
+We can teach the JavaScript analysis to handle further instances of abstract concepts it already understands by subclassing abstract classes and implementing their member predicates.
 For example, the standard library defines an abstract class ``SystemCommandExecution`` that covers various APIs for executing operating-system commands.
 This class is used by the command-injection analysis to identify problematic flows where input from a potentially malicious user is interpreted as the name of a system command to execute.
 By defining additional subclasses of ``SystemCommandExecution``, we can make this analysis more powerful without touching its implementation.

 By overriding a member predicate defined in the library, we can change its behavior either for all its receivers or only a subset.
 For example, the standard library predicate ``ControlFlowNode::getASuccessor`` implements the basic control-flow graph on which many further analyses are based.
-By overriding it, we can add, suppress or modify control-flow graph edges.
+By overriding it, we can add, suppress, or modify control-flow graph edges.

 Once a customization has been defined, it needs to be brought into scope so that the default analysis queries pick it up.
 This can be done by adding the customizing definitions to ``Customizations.qll``, an initially empty library file that is imported by the default library ``javascript.qll``.

-Sometimes you may want to perform both kinds of customizations at the same time: subclass a base class to provide new implementations of an API, and override some member predicates of the same base class to selectively change the implementation of the API.
+Sometimes you may want to perform both kinds of customizations at the same time.
+That is, subclass a base class to provide new implementations of an API, and override some member predicates of the same base class to selectively change the implementation of the API.
 This is not always easy to do, since the former requires the base class to be abstract, while the latter requires it to be concrete.

-To work around this, the JavaScript library uses the so-called `range pattern`: the base class ``Base`` itself is concrete, but it has an abstract companion class called ``Base::Range`` covering the same set of values.
+To work around this, the JavaScript library uses the so-called *range pattern*.
+In this pattern, the base class ``Base`` itself is concrete, but it has an abstract companion class called ``Base::Range`` covering the same set of values.
 To change the implementation of the API, subclass ``Base`` and override its member predicates.
 To provide new implementations of the API, subclass ``Base::Range`` and implement its abstract member predicates.

 For example, the class ``Base64::Encode`` in the standard library models base64-encoding libraries using the range pattern.
+It comes with subclasses corresponding to many popular base64 encoders.
 To add support for a new library, subclass ``Base64::Encode::Range`` and implement the member predicates ``getInput`` and ``getOutput``.
-(Subclasses for many popular base64 encoders are included in the standard library.)
 To customize the definition of ``getInput`` or ``getOutput`` for a library that is already supported, extend ``Base64::Encode`` itself and override the predicate you want to customize.